starwit/lj-projectbuilder/docs/architecture.md

 The components are used as followed:

 * certbot + Nginx: provides SSL-certificate-handling in order to do HTTPS
 * keycloak: authentication and authorisation.
-For development, keycloak is using integrated database.
-In production an additional MariaDB is used
+For development, keycloak is using an integrated database.
+In production, an additional MariaDB is used
 * mariaDB: Database for projectBuilder
 * mariaDB for keycloak